humaidan/pysheets1/README.md

 You can modify the following variables in the `config.py` file:

 ```
     - excelfile: excel file path and name
     - modified_excelfile: new file path and name
     - sheetname_source: source sheet to read data from
     - sheetname_dest: template sheet to copy and write data in
     - sysname_col: system name to name the new sheet created
     - sysname_col_append: appending the previous name
+    - start_row: number of row where the content of the table starts
+    - max_title_chars: max allowed characters for sheet name [excel limitation is 30]
     - field_mapping: dictonary in the form of destination cell informat of A# as a key and value of corresponding column names in source sheet
     - pre_fills: dictionary to pre-fill a certain field in the above field_mapping dict
     - short_titles: rename a sheet name if found in this dict
 ```

 ## Contributing